Busboy Productions: Important Things with Demetri Martin

 Busboy Productions also launched Important Things with Demetri Martin, a comedy show starring Demetri Martin, in which he "alternates between taped sketches and stand-up performances in front of a studio audience".
 Jon Stewart took an active role in "shepherding" the pilot.
 Reuters reports:

 Lauren Corrao, executive vp original programming and development at Comedy Central, noted that Martin's style of humor is nothing like the sketch shows the network has previously tried.
-The pilot puts Martin's sly, thoughtful manner to use by having all the segments riff on "the important things" about ... chairs.
+The pilot puts Martin's sly, thoughtful manner to use by having all the segments riff on "the important things" about... chairs.
 Future episodes will give the same treatment to everything from apples to "what happens after we die," she said.

 The Naturalized

 The Naturalized is a documentary film about immigrants from different countries seeking citizenship.
 It aired on History December 14, 2010.

 Rumble 2012

-Official title: "O'Reilly v Stewart 2012: The Rumble in the Air-Conditioned Auditorium."
+The official title is "O'Reilly v Stewart 2012: The Rumble in the Air-Conditioned Auditorium."

-On October 6, 2012, Stewart and Bill O'Reilly met at the Lisner Auditorium at George Washington University for a debate that was not broadcast on television but live-streamed.
+On October 6, 2012, Stewart and Bill O'Reilly met at the Lisner Auditorium at George Washington University in Washington, D.C. for a debate which was not broadcast on television but live-streamed.
 The promotion tagline was "It's why Al Gore invented the Internet."
 The show was marked by technical difficulties—many people were unable to access the live-stream—but was touted for being substantive.
 The event was a joint venture between Busboy and O'Reilly's Straight Talk.
 Web services were provided by Nox Solutions.